letsgoawaydev/gamesandstuff/README.md

 # About
 We are currently under active development.
 Games and Stuff is a frontend UI for launching games hosted online.
-I mainly use repl.it, but by editing the source code you can redirect to what ever.
+I mainly use repl.it to host, but by editing the source code you can redirect to what ever.
 # Launcher
 The main interface.
 It is written in Haxe using OpenFL and HaxeFlixel.
 It is represented as `launch`.